SIEM (Security information and event management) is a software solution that combines SIM and SEM into one security management system.

-It is an open source technology which is offered by Cisco.
-It monitors real-time traffic, inspect each packet closely and detect a variety of attracts or suspicious anomalies like CGI attack, buffer overflows, SMB probes and many more.
+It is an open-source technology that is offered by Cisco.
+It monitors real-time traffic, inspects each packet closely, and detects a variety of attracts or suspicious anomalies like CGI attack, buffer overflows, SMB probes, and many more.

 Integrator: This plan basically allows Snort to be integrated into your application.

 Also Read: 4 Benefits of Centralized Log Management